Computer Science M.S.

 • 9 CS 700 credits—minimum

-• Students must hold a 3.0 cumulative GPA
+• You must hold a 3.0 cumulative GPA

-• Any undergraduate coursework assigned to the student to make up for undergraduate deficiencies at the time of admission may not be used toward the student’s degree.
+• Any undergraduate coursework assigned to make up for undergraduate deficiencies at the time of admission may not be used toward your degree.

-Each student is expected to complete a significant research project and submit a thesis adhering to the formatting requirements of the student's advisory committee and to the requirements of the Graduate School.
+You are expected to complete a significant research project and submit a thesis adhering to the formatting requirements of your advisory committee and to the requirements of the Graduate School.
 The thesis work should be submitted for publication prior to scheduling the thesis defense.

 • 31 total credits—minimum